lewis6991/async.nvim/README.md

 Now we need to create a top level function to initialize the async context.
 To do this we can use `void` or `sync`.

-Note: the main difference between `void` and `sync` is that `sync` functions can be called with a callback, like the original `run_job` in a non-async context, however the user must provide the number of agurments.
+Note: the main difference between `void` and `sync` is that `sync` functions can be called with a callback, like the original `run_job` in a non-async context, however the user must provide the number of arguments.

 For this example we will use `void`: